Table of Content

 The Four True Links Golf Courses in the US

-Ocean views are prevalent on every hole, and the wind tends to howl right across the course all year round, making it a true and complete test of golf ‘as it should be.’
+Bandon Dunes, completed in 1999, was designed by Scotsman David McLay Kidd.
+The course offers ocean views on every hole, and the wind tends to howl across the course all year round, making it a true test of golf.

 Where is Bandon Dunes Resort Located?

-Bandon Dunes Resort is located in southwest Oregon, a ten-minute drive from the seaside town of Bandon.
+Bandon Dunes Resort is situated in the southwest part of Oregon, just a short ten-minute drive from the coastal town of Bandon.

 How Much Does it Cost to Play at Bandon Dunes?